-This course facilitates students to become successful math learners and critical thinkers.
+This course may be taken 2 times for credit.
+Course classification: LDC and critical thinkers.
+Students to become successful math learners and critical thinkers.
 Students will be exposed to a variety of math study skills, problem solving skills, and systems of logic which will be put into immediate practice through group and individual exercises.
 Students will assess their own most favored learning styles and develop increased comfort in alternative learning situations.
 Students will also self-identify possible math and/or test anxiety which may be artificially reducing their math grades.
 Students are encouraged to be concurrently enrolled in a math course required for their majors so that the skills learned here can be put into immediate practice.